Eating Disorder Specialist · 25 years' practice · Doctoral research on eating disorders

 The work is not primarily about food.
 It never is.
 It is about what food and the body have come to carry, and why.
 That is what the doctoral research made clear, and what twenty-five years of clinical work has confirmed.

 Eating disorders in men require a different clinical approach.
-Dr Philippe Jacquet holds Europe’s only DProf specifically on male eating disorders.
+Dr Philippe Jacquet holds what is, to our knowledge, Europe’s only DProf specifically on male eating disorders from an analytical psychology perspective.
 Read the full specialist page on male eating disorder treatment.

 For specialist treatment of eating disorders in men, including doctoral-level expertise, male eating disorder specialist →